ianp/ianpdotorg/source/_posts/2012-05-07-rubymotion-and-interface-builder.markdown

 So, all of the cool kids have been talking about [Laurent Sansonetti][LS]'s next project: [RubyMotion][RM], a port of MacRuby targeted at iOS.
 On the whole I'm pretty impressed with what you can already do with it.
 One of the issues that people having been mentioning though, is that you lose the ability to use Interface Builder with it, but this isn't actually true!

-Here I'm going to show you how to work with Interface Builder, I'll base the project off the one used in the Pragmatic Programmers [screencast][PP] (the icon and background images come from there as well, by the way).
+Here I'm going to show you how to work with Interface Builder, I'll base the project off the one used in the Pragmatic Studio [screencast][PP] (the icon and background images come from there as well, by the way).

+**Update:** the images don't dome from there any more!
+The images used in the screencast are from iStockPhoto, so I've replaced the background image with a different one.
+Needless to say this doesn;t affect any of the code.

 All of the code for this project can be found on [GitHub][GH].